 ARE MIKADOS HIGH IN CALORIES?

-But if you really want to reduce the number of calories of your Mikado sticks, you can use 50% of stevia sugar (zero calorie sweetener) and 50% of brown sugar, instead of 100% of brown sugar.
+But if you really want to reduce the number of calories of your Healthy Mikado Sticks, you can use 50% of stevia sugar (zero calorie sweetener) and 50% of brown sugar, instead of 100% of brown sugar.
 I would not recommend substituting the totality of brown sugar by stevia for this recipe if you want optimal results.

 PRINT, PIN, OR BOOKMARK THIS RECIPE!